Esperanza Spalding

 Peace Prize Concert.

-in The New Yorker, she was also featured in the May 2010 Anniversary
+profile in The New Yorker, she was also featured in the May 2010

-issue of O, The Oprah Magazine’s “Women on the Rise”
+Anniversary issue of O, The Oprah Magazine’s “Women

-the music industry’s most prestigious prizes, the Grammy®
+received one of the music industry’s most prestigious prizes,

-for Best New Artist.
-As Esperanza later said, she was surprised
+the Grammy® for Best New Artist.
+As Esperanza later said, she

-and also grateful to receive this award.
-It had been a very special
+was surprised and also grateful to receive this award.
+It had been

-day, as earlier on Spalding has co- hosted the pre-telecast with
+a very special day, as earlier on Spalding has co- hosted the pre-telecast

 |